obnam-mirror/obnam2/obnam.md

 # Introduction

-Obnam2 is a project to develop a backup system.
+Obnam2 is a backup system.

 In 2004 I started a project to develop a backup program for myself, which in 2006 I named Obnam.
 In 2017 I retired the project, because it